type-challenges/type-challenges/README.md

 - Contribute the infra of this project [TODOs.md](./TODOs.md)

 Just [open an issue](https://github.com/type-challenges/type-challenges/issues/new/choose) and choose the corresponding template.
 Thanks!

+## Building Quizzes Locally
+You can build the quizzes locally to solve the challenges using your preferred IDE or text editor with typescript language support.
+After cloning the repo, run the script to build to `type-challenges/quizes`:

+    pnpm build-quizes-local

+Without any arguments it builds with the default locale.
+Alteranatively you can pass in a supported locale:

+    pnpm build-quizes-local zh-CN

 ## Thanks